gilnobrega/farmr/README.md

 ChiaBot will save your id in its cache file (``.chiabot_cache.json``), so you only need to run this command once per device.

 ### Upgrading
-To upgrade, download this repository again and replace the previous files.
+To upgrade, repeat [Installation](#installation) instructions again with the [latest release](https://github.com/joaquimguimaraes/chiabot/releases/latest).
-If you're on Windows, there's no need to run `` install.bat ``.
-You will need to reconfigure ``config.json`` with your chosen settings.
-You may keep ``.chiabot_cache.json`` file which stores your device's id so you don't have to link it again.
+If you wish to keep its settings, move ``config.json`` from the previous installation folder to the new folder.
+Similarly, you may keep the previous cache file by doing the same with ``.chiabot_cache.json``.
+This file is hidden in Linux/macOS.

 ## Usage
 If your device was linked sucessfully, you may use `` !chia `` to see your farm summary, or `` !chia full `` to display additional statistics about it and `` !chia workers `` to show them per farmer/harvester.